DavidDunbier/hypothesis-010/README.md

 But the resulting output isn't very useful, showing the strategy generated without any formatting.

+The getTemplates file is simply a method of fetching the binary templates listed from the sweetscape repository above, and should also be run by the Spyder IDE if required.
+I have also included the fetched templates as a part of this repository in the directory "templateRepo".
 ## Supported versions and dependencies

 `hypothesis-010` requires Python 3.6 or later, along with the following library dependencies: